-node of $e{i,j}$ being rewired to another node, subjected to any constraints in the search space.
-It is worth noting that OI is an instance of the Permutation Feature Importance (PFI) (Breiman, 2001; Fisher et al., 2019; Molnar, 2019).
+where $y(\alpha)$ denotes the validation accuracy or another appropriate performance metric of the fullytrained architecture induced by cell $\alpha$ .
+We are interested in measuring the importance of both the primitive choice and where the operation is located relative to the entire cell, and we use $\mathcal{N}(\alpha, e{i,j} = o_k)$ to denote a set of neighbour cells that differ to $\alpha$ only with the edge in question assigned with another primitive: $e{i,j} \in \mathbb{A} \setminus \{o_k\}$ , or with the same primitive $o_k$ but with one end node of $e{i,j}$ being rewired to another node, subjected to any constraints in the search space.
+It is worth noting that OI is an instance of the Permutation Feature Importance (PFI)(Breiman, 2001; Fisher et al., 2019; Molnar, 2019).
 Given the categorical nature of the "features" in this case, we may enumerate all permutations on the edge in question instead of having to rely on random sampling as conventional PFI does.
-An important operation by Eq (1) would therefore attributed an OI of large magnitude in either direction, whereas an irrelevant one would have a value of zero since altering it on expectation leads to no change in architecture performance.
-We compute the OI of each operation for the 2,589 architectures.
-To circumvent the computational challenge of having to train all neighbour architectures of α (which are outside the NB301 training set) from scratch to compute $y(\cdot)$, we use the performance prediction $\tilde{y}(\cdot)$ from NB301.
-However, as we will show, we validate all key findings by actually training some architectures to ensure that they are not artefacts of the statistical surrogate (training protocols detailed in App.
+An important operation by Eq (1) would therefore be accorded with an OI with a large magnitude in either direction, whereas an irrelevant one would have a value of zero since altering it on expectation leads to no change in architecture performance.

+We compute the OI of each operation of 2,589 architectures, and to circumvent the computational challenge of having to train all neighbour architectures of $\alpha$ (which are outside the NB301 training set) from scratch to compute $y(\cdot)$ , we use the performance prediction $\tilde{y}(\cdot)$ from NB301.
+However, as cells.
+The important operations are shown outside the gray shaded area.

+we will show, we validate all key findings by actually training some architectures to ensure that they are not artefacts of the statistical surrogate (training protocols detailed in App.
 B.2).

 Findings The most natural way to group the operations is by their primitive and cell (i.e. normal or reduce) types, and we show the main results in Figs. 3 and 4.
-In Fig. 3(b), we discretise the OI scores using the threshold 0.001 (0.1%)-which is similar to the observed noise standard deviation of the better-performing architectures from NB301- to highlight the important operations with |OI| > 0.001: these are the ones we could more confidently assert to affect the architecture performance beyond noise effects.
+In Fig. 3(b), we discretise the OI scores using the threshold 0.001 (0.1%), which is similar to the observed noise standard deviation of the better-performing architectures from NB301 which quantifies the expected variation in performance if an identical architecture is re-trained from scratch, to highlight the important operations with $|OI| \ge 0.001$ : these the ones we could more confidently assert to affect the architecture performance beyond noise effects.
 We summarise the key findings below: